RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     -
   - CONTRACTS REVIEW ACT 1980 (NSW)
     - West v AGC (Advances) Ltd (1986) 5 NSWLR 610
-      - “The Contracts Review Act 1980 is revolutionary legislation whose evident purpose is to overcome the common law’s failure to provide a comprehensive doctrinal framework to deal with ‘unjust’ contracts.”
+      - "The Contracts Review Act 1980 is revolutionary legislation whose evident purpose is to overcome the common law's failure to provide a comprehensive doctrinal framework to deal with 'unjust' contracts."
 (621, McHugh JA)
     - Perpetual Trustee Co Ltd v Khoshaba [2006] NSWCA 41 [115] ...
       - Thus, while equity provides relief against the unconscientious conduct of the defendant, the Act may permit relief in circumstances where the conscience of the defendant is not affected.
       - Similarly, a contract, or a provision thereof, may be unjust in circumstances where there was no pre-existing duty owed by, say, a lender to a borrower to act in a particular way.
 (Basten JA)